-Attorney-General Gloria Akuffo has said former COCOBOD CEO Dr. Stephen Opuni could be sentenced to 25 years in prison if found guilty of collecting bribe.
+Attorney-General Gloria Akuffo has said former COCOBOD CEO Dr. Stephen Opuni could be sentenced to 25 years in prison if found guilty of collecting a bribe.

 Dr. Opuni who is accused of collecting 25,000 cedis bribe from Seidu Agongo, the second defendant, faces 26 other charges including causing financial loss to the state.

 The state says it has established that Seidu Agongo deposited an amount of 25,000 cedis into the account of Dr. Stephen Kwabena Opuni to influence the award of contracts.

 On the first day of the trial at the Accra High Court, Samuel Cudjoe, legal counsel for the former COCOBOD boss applied for bail for his client.